Religious Education Attendance Policy

-Beginning in the 2016-2017 PREP year, students were required to attend PREP and Sunday Youth Ministry to receive the sacraments of First Communion, First Confession, and Confirmation.
-This page explains why we have this attendance policy, details the policy and how to go about making up materials covered at a class you may have missed, discusses PREP and Sunday Youth Ministry attendance and sacramental preparation, and goes over special circumstances in which PREP and Sunday Youth Ministry attendance is significantly hindered or impossible.
+Beginning in the 2016-2017 PREP year, students were required to attend PREP, Sunday Youth Ministry, and Confirmation preparation (if applicable) to receive the sacraments of First Communion, First Confession, and Confirmation.
+This page explains why we have this attendance policy, details the policy and how to go about making up materials covered at a class you may have missed, discusses PREP, Sunday Youth Ministry, and Confirmation preparation attendance regarding sacramental preparation, and goes over special circumstances in which PREP, Sunday Youth Ministry, or Confirmation preparation attendance is significantly hindered or impossible.

-In short, this attendance policy is meant to address conflicts that arise with attendance at PREP.
+In short, this attendance policy is meant to address conflicts that arise with attendance at PREP, Sunday Youth Ministry, or Confirmation.
 Sundays sometimes include multiple commitments for families, and it can be difficult to choose one over the other.
 The attendance policy seeks to reconcile this conflict.
 Here is the mindset for the attendance policy.

-First, attendance at PREP and Sunday Youth Ministry is important in a child’s faith formation.
+First, attendance at these classes is important in a child’s faith formation.
 While PREP and Sunday Youth Ministry is secondary to the faith formation happening at home, it does provide kids the chance to interact with the church community and establish ties with fellow parishioners that will last even after graduation.
 Very significantly, though, PREP and Sunday Youth Ministry provides a more in-depth, detailed education in Catholic theological concepts.

 The problem is that parish religious education programs, like PREP and Sunday Youth Ministry, have a very limited time frame to impart that knowledge and provide that experience of church community.
 Programs generally meet for an hour or so every Sunday throughout the school year.
 This amounts to around 35 hours of religious education a year—the equivalent of one school week!
 That means, upon graduating, a senior who has gone through PREP and Sunday Youth Ministry every year beginning in kindergarten has the equivalent of one semester (13 weeks) of religious education.
 No one would ever send their children into the world with only one semester’s worth of education in math, science, reading, writing, or social studies.
 But that’s exactly what we do in religious education, because of our time constraints.